Indecomposable continua as Higson coronae: Higson coronae of finitely generated groups with one or two ends

 Let $X$ be a metric space.
-A {\it proper ray} in $X$ is a proper map $r: \Ray \to X$.
-Two proper rays $r_1$ and $r_2$ in $X$ are said to {\it define the same end} if for every compact $K \subset X$ there exists $N\in \N$ such that $r_1([N, \infty))$ and $r_2([N\infty))$ are contained in the same path component of $X\setminus K$.
-This is an equivalence relation on continuous proper rays.
-An end of $X$ is an equivalence class of proper rays in $X$.
+A {\it proper ray} in $X$ is a proper continuous map $r: \Ray \to X$.
+Two proper rays $r_1$ and $r_2$ in $X$ {\it define the same end} of $X$ if for every compact subset $K \subset X$ there exists $N\in \N$ such that $r_1([N, \infty))$ and $r_2([N\infty))$ are contained in the same path component of $X\setminus K$.
+This is an equivalence relation on proper rays.
+An {\it end} of $X$ is an equivalence class of proper rays in $X$.

 For a finitely generated group $G$, let $\mbox{Cay}(G,S)$ denote its Cayley graph with respect to a finite generating set $S$.
 The number of ends of $G$ is defined as the number of ends of $\mbox{Cay}(G,S)$ and it does not depend on the choice of finite generating sets.
-It is known that $G$ can have $0$, $1$, $2$ or infinitely many ends, and the group structure is determined when it has two or infinitely many ends.
-Also, the number of the ends of $G$ is zero if and only if $G$ is a finite group.
+It is known that a finitely generated group $G$ can have $0$, $1$, $2$, or infinitely many ends, and the group structure is determined when it has two or infinitely many ends.
+Also, the number of ends of $G$ is zero if and only if $G$ is a finite group \cite[Theorem 8.32]{BH}.
 In that sense, finitely generated groups having exactly one end are fascinating.
 Refer to \cite{BH}, \cite{DK}, or \cite{Geoghegan} for more information on ends of groups.

-In this section, we give characterizations of finitely generated groups that have one or two ends by decomposability/indecomposability of the components of their Higson corona.
+In this section, we give characterizations of finitely generated groups that have one or two ends by decomposability/indecomposability of the components of their Higson coronae.

-\begin{lemma} Let $G$ be a finitely generated infinite group with the word length metric.
-Then $G$ cannot be coarsely equivalent to $\N$. \end{lemma}